Why Your Website isn't Getting Sales

-You’re getting visitors to your website, but they don’t seem to be converting into customers.
+You’re getting visitors to your website, but they don’t seem to be converting into customers and sales.
 So what’s the problem?

 It’s easy to overlook key aspects of your site that haven’t been optimised.
 This could result in a poor user experience for potential customers and ultimately, you lose out on sales.

-We’ve teamed up with a local conversion rate optimisation expert to give you some tips and tricks to give your business the best chance of generating sales online.
+We’ve teamed up with a local conversion rate optimisation expert to give you some tips and tricks to give your business the best chance of generating sales on your website.

 Look into your site search data in Google Analytics and see what people are searching for.
 These things should be made easy to find.